Agatha Christie Special Editions Hardbacks

-HarperCollins first started issuing books in this series binding in October 2017 with a special edition of Murder on the Orient Express to tie in with interest surrounding the movie release of that year.
+HarperCollins first ‘officially’ started issuing books in this series binding in October 2017 with a special edition of Murder on the Orient Express that tied in with interest surrounding the movie release of that year.
 Its popularity was followed by three more “train mysteries” the following year, and an expansion into further popular titles thereafter.

-The books are essentially textured paper hardback covers over paperback internals – they have glued bindings and non-acid free paper, so I don’t consider them a long-lasting investment.
+The books are essentially textured paper hardback covers over paperback internals – they have glued bindings and non-acid free paper, so I wouldn’t consider them a long-lasting investment.
 However, I really enjoy their timeless cover designs and special finishes which include delightful decorative endpapers, and touches of foiling on the covers and spines.
 The backs are also illustrated and several include a quote from the book woven into the design.
 The volumes are on the small size at 14 x 22 cm, but I like this as it makes them really convenient to read and travel with.
 Do be careful pulling them in and out of your shelves though, because the paper corners are prone to bumping.

-So far there are 11 volumes (released and upcoming) in the Agatha Christie ‘Special Editions’ series released by HarperCollins, plus two similar ‘pre-release’ editions.
+So far there are 13 volumes (11 released and 2 upcoming) in the Agatha Christie ‘Special Editions’ series released by HarperCollins, plus two similar ‘pre-release’ editions.

 List of books in the HarperCollins Agatha Christie Special Edition series

 1920s London.
 A murder, brutal and bloodthirsty, has stained the plush carpets of a handsome London townhouse.
 The victim is the glamorous and enormously rich Emily French.
 All the evidence points to Leonard Vole, a young chancer to whom the heiress left her vast fortune and who ruthlessly took her life.
 At least, this is the story that Emily’s dedicated housekeeper Janet Mackenzie stands by in court.
 Leonard however, is adamant that his partner, the enigmatic chorus girl Romaine, can prove his innocence.